zhva/Android-app/pixie/README.md

 - The Screen should contain a _scrollable_ List of all Posts.
 - On Top of the Screen there should be a [Toolbar](https://developer.android.com/reference/kotlin/androidx/compose/material/package-summary#TopAppBar(kotlin.Function0,androidx.compose.ui.Modifier,kotlin.Function0,kotlin.Function1,androidx.compose.ui.graphics.Color,androidx.compose.ui.graphics.Color,androidx.compose.ui.unit.Dp))
-    - When scrolling throuth the Post List, the Toolbar should **not** scroll and remain on top
+    - When scrolling through the Post List, the Toolbar should **not** scroll and remain on top
 - On the Bottom of the Screen there should be a [BottomNavigation](https://developer.android.com/reference/kotlin/androidx/compose/material/package-summary#BottomNavigation(androidx.compose.ui.Modifier,androidx.compose.ui.graphics.Color,androidx.compose.ui.graphics.Color,androidx.compose.ui.unit.Dp,kotlin.Function1))
-    - When scrolling throuth the Post List, the Bottom Navigation should **not** scroll and remain on the Bottom of the Screen
+    - When scrolling through the Post List, the Bottom Navigation should **not** scroll and remain on the Bottom of the Screen
     - Home is marked as active

 **Checklist**